GytisKymantas/Ecommerce/README.md

 # Ecommerce
-E  commerce
+E  commerce ongoing project

+localhost/ecommerce-master/pages/pagrindinis.php
-pages/pagrindinis.php  this is a One page website, rest of pages are placeholder
+pages/pagrindinis.php  this is a One page website, rest of pages are dev placeholders